jeremy-w/ttrss-tool/README.md

 If both dotfile and commandline flags are present, then the flags win.

-NOTE: The dotfile is just a JSON version of the commandline flags.
+**NOTE:** The dotfile is just a JSON version of the long commandline flags.

 ## Printing Categories and Feeds
 **TODO:** Describe how feeds and categories are displayed, and what the fields